6creative6/learngit/README.md

-This is added in github
+This is added in github the second time
 HELLO WOLRD
 20200227 1508